blockprotocol/blockprotocol/packages/block-template/templates/custom-element/README.md

-# Block Protocol template: custom element
+# Block template: custom element

 ## Step one: copy this template